December 1, 2023

 - the right to lodge complaints with a Data Protection Authority regarding the Processing of your Personal Data by us or on our behalf.
 Addresses of Authorities can be found on: https://ec.europa.eu/justice/article-29/structure/data-protection-authorities/index_en.htm.

-Subject to applicable law, you may also have the following additional rights regarding the Processing of your Personal Data:
+Subject to Applicable Privacy Law, you may also have the following additional rights regarding the Processing of your Personal Data:

 - the right to object, on grounds relating to your particular situation, to the Processing of your Personal Data by us or on our behalf, where such processing is based on Articles 6(1)(e) (public interest) or 6(1)(f) (legitimate interests) of the GDPR; and